Aiven-Open/klaw-docs/docs/setup-configuration/klaw-installation/run-source.md

    http://localhost:9097/
    ```

-7. Log in as the admin user to get started.
+7. Log in as the administrator user to get started.

    - **Username:** `superadmin`
    - **Password:** `kwsuperadmin123$$` (for Klaw releases 2.5.0 and older)